 Additionally, the Company issued and sold 1,050,372 pre-funded units at a price to the public of \$7.25 per unit.
-Each unit containing one pre-funded warrant with an exercise price of \$0.25 per share and one warrant to purchase one ordinary share with an exercise price of \$7.50 per warrant.
+Each unit containing one prefunded warrant with an exercise price of \$0.25 per share and one warrant to purchase one ordinary share with an exercise price of \$7.50 per warrant.
 The total gross proceeds received from the November 2018 follow-on public offering, before deducting commissions, discounts and expenses, were \$13.1 million (including proceeds from the exercise of 90,691 pre-funded warrants at the closing of the offering).
 As of December 31, 2018, additional pre-funded warrants to purchase an aggregate 562,466 ordinary shares had been exercised, for additional proceeds of \$140,617.
-During the three months ended June 30, 2019, additional pre-funded warrants and warrants to purchase an aggregate 584,087 ordinary shares had been exercised, for additional proceeds of \$107,303.
-As compensation for their role in the offering, the Company also issued to the Underwriters warrants to purchase up to 106,680 ordinary shares, which became immediately exercisable starting on November 20, 2018 until November 15, 2023 at \$9.375 per share.
+During the nine month ended September 30, 2019 additional 288,000 pre-funded warrants and 296,087 warrants to purchase an aggregate 584,087 ordinary shares had been exercised, for additional proceeds of \$1.5 million.
+As compensation for their role in the offering, the Company also issued to the underwriters warrants to purchase up to 106,680 ordinary shares, which became immediately exercisable starting on November 20, 2018 until November 15, 2023 at \$9.375 per share.